-(i) Requestor's name;

-(ii) U.S. Government contract number;

-(iii) Defense Priorities and Allocations System (DPAS) rating;

-(iv) Material specification;

-(v) Quantity required; and

-(vi) Required delivery date.

-(vii) Whether there is a pre-existing supply contract with the material buffer contractor.
-(2) If no prior contractual relationship exists between the defense contractor requesting access to the material buffer and -the material buffer contractor, the material buffer contractor is authorized to enter into a contract - to provide material from the buffer - once a valid request has been approved by the COR.
+- (i) Requestor's name; - (ii) U.S. Government contract number; - (iii) Defense Priorities and Allocations System (DPAS) rating; - (iv) Material specification; - (v) Quantity required; and - (vi) Required delivery date. - (vii) Whether there is a pre-existing supply contract with the material buffer contractor. - (2) If no prior contractual relationship exists between the defense contractor requesting access to the material buffer and -the material buffer contractor, the material buffer contractor is authorized to enter into a contract to provide material from the buffer once a valid request has been approved by the COR.
 This action must be included in the monthly report submitted to the COR.
-When requests exceed the buffer's maximum monthly material availability, the material supplier may negotiate phased delivery of material across the material monthly availability; or the Government COR may prioritize the release of the material at the Government's discretion.
-(3) Contractors accessing the material buffer contractor.
+When requests exceed the buffer's maximum monthly material availability, the material supplier may negotiate phased delivery of material across the material monthly availability; or the Government COR may prioritize the release of the material at the Government's discretion. - (3) Contractors accessing the material buffer will be charged the material price identified in any pre-existing contract with the material buffer contractor.
 For those defense contractors not having a pre-existing contract with the material buffer contractor, they must be charged the standard (not spot market levels) pricing for the material.
-Contractors using the buffer are solely responsible for costs of using the buffer, and the Government has no liability either for these costs or for delays or other effects arising from the use of the buffer.

-(4) The buffer material provided is not Government-furnished material, but is a normal vendorto-vendor transaction with all applicable warranties and guarantees provided through the commercial transaction.
+Contractors using the buffer are solely responsible for costs of using the buffer, and the Government has no liability either for these costs or for delays or other effects arising from the use of the buffer. - (4) The buffer material provided is not Government-furnished material, but is a normal vendor-to-vendor transaction with all applicable warranties and guarantees provided through the commercial transaction.

-SUBPART 17.95 - TAILORED LOGISTICS SUPPORT CONTRACTING (Revised February 17, 2017 through PROCLTR 2017-10)
+SUBPART 17.95 - TAILORED LOGISTICS SUPPORT CONTRACTING

 This subpart prescribes policies and procedures for soliciting offers, awarding contracts, placing orders, and post award administration under DLA's tailored logistics support contracting initiatives.
 Included in this category are prime vendor (PV), similar existing support arrangements known as modified prime vendor initiatives (MPV), and future initiatives that have characteristics of PV arrangements but are not considered traditional PV.
+TLSC initiatives are prime vendor programs for purposes of the authorities at 13.402(a) to use fast payment procedures.

 This subpart also discusses the management attention required throughout the life of a tailored logistics support contract.
 It includes a procurement note at 17.9504(c) to be used when the Government relies on the contractor's purchasing system to verify that the contractor competed the items or services, or justify fair and reasonable pricing.
 Any deviation from this subpart must be requested in writing to the DLA Acquisition Operations Division and be approved by the SPE.
 Deviations may be requested on a program rather than an individual acquisition basis.